iyosskoyos/frontend-test/README.md

 - This build using ReactJs as frontend (ES6)
 - Using Node.js as backend
 - Using Firebase Database Fire store
+- Payment Method with Stripe
+- RajaOngkir API
+- You can log in using dummy account with email address `tes@gmail.com` with pass `123123`

 ## Available Scripts